 Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States

-- Interferon alfa and pegylated interferon alfa are not recommended and ribavirin is contraindicated during pregnancy (AIII).
+- Interferon alfa and pegylated interferon alfa are not recommended and ribavirin is contraindicated during pregnancy (AII).

-- Pregnant women with HIV/HCV coinfection receiving ARV drugs should be counseled about signs and symptoms of liver toxicity, and transaminases should be assessed 1 month following initiation of ARV drugs and then every 3 months thereafter (BIII).
+- Pregnant women with HIV/HCV coinfection receiving ARV drugs should be counseled about signs and symptoms of liver toxicity, and liver transaminases should be assessed 1 month following initiation of ARV drugs and at least every 3 months thereafter during pregnancy (BIII).

 - Decisions concerning mode of delivery in HIV/HCV-coinfected pregnant women should be based on standard obstetric and HIV-related indications alone (see Intrapartum Care) (BIII).

 - Infants born to women with HIV/HCV coinfection should be evaluated for HCV infection with anti-HCV antibody testing after age 18 months (AII).
 Infants who screen positive should undergo confirmatory HCV RNA testing.
 HCV RNA virologic testing can be done after age 2 months, if earlier diagnosis is indicated (AIII).
 Because HCV viremia can be intermittent, two negative HCV RNA tests at or after age 2 months, including one at or after age 12 months, are needed to definitively exclude HCV infection (BIII).
 Children are considered to be HCV-infected if they have two or more positive HCV RNA results or are HCV antibody-positive beyond age 18 months (AII).

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional